Neel-Schaffer gets call for expedited interstate design

 Under this redesign, Neel-Schaffer also handled lighting, traffic signals, and ITS elements.
 This was challenging because much of the conduit installation had begun under the old contract for lighting and ITS work.
 Neel-Schaffer had to investigate what was installed and still viable.
 Neel-Schaffer also had to make allowances in the plans for testing of installed /existing equipment.
 The ITS plans were redesigned to update them to new equipment and remove two of the four DMS signs installed under a separate contract.
 Although no traffic signal work had begun, Neel-Schaffer did a complete redesign of the signals, including new detection and phasing to utilize the latest Flashing Yellow Arrow signal heads.

-Neel-Schaffer is under contract with MDOT to provide further assistance with reviews of contractor submittals, and reviews of alternate concepts submitted by the contractor.
+Neel-Schaffer remained contract with MDOT to provide assistance with reviews of contractor submittals, and reviews of alternate concepts submitted by the contractor during the construction phases.